abigail-143/sei45-project2/README.md

 The Metropolitan Museum of Art has over 5,000 years of art from around the world for visitors to experience and enjoy.
 This is a digital gallery of a subset of the works from The Met for users from all across the globe to enjoy the pieces online.

-Take a peak of the site [here](https://met-digital-gallery-project2.netlify.app/).
+Take a peak at the site [here](https://met-digital-gallery-project2.netlify.app/).

 ## The App